 General Health: The applicant must have good personal health so as to not pose a safety risk to patients or personnel.
 The applicant must have the ability to perform the tasks necessary to fulfill the job description of a radiation therapist.
 The "Technical Standards" form describes health criteria that must be met for entry into the program.
 A medical release signed by a medical doctor may be required to document that the criteria can be met.
+If a deficiency is perceived while in the program, a medical release from a medical doctor may be required.
 Otherwise, no additional documentation is necessary.
 Failure to give an honest appraisal of the health standards described in the Technical Standards form is grounds for immediate dismissal from the program.
 If the students health changes during the course of the program, the student must contact the Program Director to document their new health status.
 If the student is no longer able to perform the tasks required in the Technical Standards form, the student may be required to leave the program.